octobercms/docs/3.x/extend/cms-components.md

 }
 ```

-If the path specified in the `addCss` and `addJs` method argument begins with a slash (/) then it will be relative to the website root.
+If the path specified in the `addCss` and `addJs` method argument begins with a slash (`/`) then it will be relative to the website root.
 If the asset path does not begin with a slash then it is relative to the component directory.

 The `addCss` and `addJs` methods provide a second argument that defines the attributes of your injected asset as an array.
-A special attribute - `build` - is available, that will suffix your injected assets with the current version of the plugin specified.
+A special attribute called `build` is available, that will suffix your injected assets with the current version of the plugin specified.
 This can be used to refresh cached assets when a plugin is upgraded.

 ```php
 public function onRun()